Anna-Peng/thoughts/README.md

 I still remember my old friends and foes.\
 I hope they’ll visit—\
 I pray that I don’t yet own them all.)

+### For little James
+The precious stones to my eyes are your—\
+Ten toes planted on your two feet.\
+\
+Tunnelling through to all the miraculous machinery—\
+Arrived at your belly button.\
+\
+I’ll plant many raspberries to your—\
+two cheeks, backside.\
+\
+The morning starts with with your—\
+two eyes, bright light.\
+\
+Baby,\
+How beautifully formed you are.\
+Time is renewed,\
+Seconds now tick with your heart.

 ### Lost senses